MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 *Applies to: private preview customers*

 Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of three ways: through Azure Active Directory, which is the default source; through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; or through an automated data import that you, your source system admin, and your Microsoft 365 IT admin set up.
+This article talks about the third option, importing data.

+With an import, you create your own app to automatically export your source data and metadata to a zip file.
+Then, your custom app runs a console app we created, called DescriptiveDataUploadApp.
+Through DescriptiveDataUploadApp, Viva Insights pulls your data into the advanced insights app.

-This article talks about the third option: importing data.
-When you set up an import, you’ll drop your exported source data into a zip file, along with some metadata for Viva Insights.
-Viva Insights then pulls that data in to the advanced insights app.
-To create this connection, you'll need to coordinate a few tasks between your Microsoft 365 IT admin and your data source admin, including registering a new app in Azure and getting a security certificate.
-Refer to the next section, [Workflow](#workflow), for an overview of required steps.
+However, before you can run your app and start transferring data to Viva Insights, you'll need to coordinate a few tasks between your Microsoft 365 admin and Insights Administrator (Insights admin).
+Refer to [Workflow](#workflow) for an overview of required steps.

 >[!Important]
 >Only use the following steps if this is the first time you’re importing organizational data.
 If this isn’t your first import, refer to [Import organizational data (subsequent imports)](import-org-data-subsequent.md) to refresh previously imported data.
->
->The steps we provide in this document help you set up a console app called **DescriptiveDataUploadApp**.
-When you run this app, you’ll pull the data exported from a source system into Viva Insights from a local folder.
->
->
->To export and import data at a set frequency after you set up this connection, you’ll need to create a *different* app (for example, a PowerShell script) that does two things:
->
->1.
-Exports your source data at the frequency you set.
->2.
-Runs the **DescriptiveDataUploadApp** described in this document.
->
->Viva Insights doesn’t supply this source-side, data-export app.
-However, we do describe more about what it should contain in [Import data (subsequent import)](import-org-data-subsequent.md) .

 ## Workflow

 1. Setup:
-    1. The data source admin [prepares their data export](#prepare-the-data-export).
-    1. The data source admin [generates a security certificate](#generate-the-security-certificate) and provides it to the Microsoft 365 IT admin.
+    1. The data source admin [generates a security certificate](#generate-the-security-certificate) and provides it to the Microsoft 365 admin.
-    1. The Microsoft 365 IT admin [registers a new app in Azure](#register-a-new-app-in-azure).
+    1. Using the security certificate, the Microsoft 365 admin [registers a new app in Azure](#register-a-new-app-in-azure).
-    1. The Insights Administrator (Insights admin) [sets up the automated import](#set-up-the-import-in-viva-insights).
+    1. Using IDs from the app registration, the Insights admin [sets up the automated import](#set-up-the-import-in-viva-insights).
+    1. The data source admin prepares their data and exports it using a custom app (for example, a PowerShell script).
+Their custom app saves data to a zip folder and automatically runs the DescriptiveDataUploadApp on the console.
-    1. The data source admin pushes data to Viva Insights.
+    1. The DescriptiveDataUploadApp pulls data from the data source admin’s local file to Viva Insights.

 1. Validation: Viva Insights validates your data.
 (If validation isn’t successful, you can choose from a few options described in [Validation fails](#validation-fails).)
 1. Processing: Viva Insights processes your data.
 (If processing isn’t successful, you can choose from a few options described in [Processing fails](#processing-fails).)